1. Home

 Once the leading malignancy among women, cervical cancer is now seen as a highly treatable and preventable disease, largely thanks to Dr. Papanicolaou’s pioneering methods.
 His work was also fundamental to establishing cytology as a viable discipline and means of diagnosis.
 Throughout the 1950s, the CAP supported the development of cytotechnology standards and training criteria for certification of cytotechnologists.
 In 1956, the organization recognized Dr. Papanicolaou as an honorary fellow, and in 1958, the CAP sent out an educational brochure detailing cytology guidelines to all US physicians.
 Fittingly, Dr. Papanicolaou was featured on the brochure’s cover.

 For National Immigrant Heritage Month, we celebrate the achievements of Dr. Georgios and Mary Papanicolaou, while also making note of the barriers immigrants face when integrating into our society and the costs therein.
 Cervical cancer unnecessarily claimed the lives of an untold number of women in the years it took for the Pap test to gain acceptance.
-However, hundreds of thousands have been spared in the years since its adoption.
+However, many more lives have been spared in the years since its adoption.
 When all are allowed to contribute and given adequate support, pathology—and the practice of medicine at large—is made stronger.